dcep93/TekkenBot/README.md

 ### Record/Replay

 -   [x] Record and replay feature built.
 Intended for combo construction/hypothetical scenario validation.
 Could potentially be used for cheating, but would need a nefarious coder to implement, as the current iteration requires mouse moving and such.
+-   [x] Recording works for both players to allow easy creation, editing, and sharing of TAS duels.

 ### TODO

 -   [ ] Throws - how to break and importing from rbnorway
--   [ ] What do do about moves that have more than one hit for a single input
+-   [ ] What to do about moves that have more than one hit for a single input
 -   [ ] Multiple active frames